Dr Helen Piper

 Expertise

-Critical analysis of key forms of television programming - particularly crime drama, social realism, light entertainment and reality TV; British television history and industry.
+Critical analysis of key forms of television programming - crime drama, social realism, light entertainment and reality TV; British television history and industry.
+Scholarly approaches to aesthetics and entertainment.

 Current positions